 Doil cleared his throat.
 “Uh, it’s not like they’re practicing human sacrifice, at least not that we’ve observed.
 Maybe it’s a slightly different version of the faith?
 Maybe, as long as they keep it to animals, we could turn a blind eye until they leave?
 They aren’t planning to stay any longer than it takes them to repair their ship, after all.”

 For some reason, this seemed to make Wezzix look older.
 “For another Prime, perhaps, that would be an option.
 But not for me.
 I have based my entire system of governance on the sanctity of the rule of law and the objective arbitration and execution of justice; to turn a blind eye to this would run counter to the principles I hold to be most valuable to effective leadership.
 We cannot simply let them continue as if there were nothing wrong.
-No one is exempt from the law.”
+No one is exempt from the law.
+Besides…” he hesitated, as if debating with himself how much to say, before waving his hand to dismiss whatever he had been about to say.
+“Suffice to say, there are very good reasons for the Blood Decrees, and they don’t all have to do with ancient history.”

 “That’s a possibility.”
 Wezzix leaned back.
 “Prepare a missive to the Isle of Blood.
 You and Kiluron will deliver it first thing in the morning.
 Vere, you’ll accompany them.
 The only catch in this plan is getting the Blood Priests to agree, and there’s always a cost when doing business with them.”